 If the witness does not show up on the day of the trial, the judge will be more likely to put if off to another date if you have sent a subpoena to a witness.

 - Gather any documents, photos, sketches, maps, bills, estimates, etc., that support your version of the facts.

 For example, suppose you are accused of driving with an expired driver's licence.
 It is an administrative error because you definitely paid the renewal fees on your birthday.
 Find the bank statement showing the transaction and put it in a file to present to the judge at the hearing.
 Be sure to make copies for the judge and the prosecutor.

 Am I entitled to a copy of the police report?

 Yes.
 It is important to ask for and read a copy of the report, along with all the other evidence the prosecutor has compiled against you.

-If you ask for it, the prosecutor must give you copies of any evidence he has, even if he doesn't intend to use it at the hearing.
+If you ask for it, the prosecutor must give you copies of any relevant evidence he has, even if he doesn't intend to use it at the hearing.
 He must also tell you about any object or other evidence he has regarding your case.
 This is what is called the "disclosure of the evidence".

 You can get police reports from officers involved in the file, written witness statements, and even photos, videos, maps, sketches, or expert reports.
 You might be asked to pay fees for copies or translations.
-You are not entitled to contact information for witnesses.

 Important!
 It is up to you to ask for the disclosure of the evidence and you must do this within a reasonable period prior to the hearing.